What Is a Stroke?

 - High cholesterol

-Prevent the risk of stroke
+Prevent the risk of this disease

 - Eat a healthy diet